 The truth: According to Dr. Kahan, this is a myth in most cases.
-Many studies have evaluated low carbohydrate diets and compared them with several other diets: high carbohydrate diets, low fat diets, Mediterranean diets, and many other dietary patterns.
+Many studies have compared low-carbohydrate diets with high-carbohydrate diets, low-fat diets, Mediterranean diets, and many other dietary patterns.

 On average, there is no difference in the amount of weight that people lose between different diet types.

 It’s not necessary to avoid carbs to lose weight.
 Some people may find it easier to lose weight when they minimize their carbohydrate intake and that’s okay if it works for them.
 But it’s not a requirement.
 It’s important to pay attention to your body and what feels right for you.

 The reasoning behind the myth: The terms “low-fat” and “fat-free” are frequently used to advertise foods that can supposedly help you lose weight.
 But are they healthy?